jakob-forstmann/sentiment-analysis-of-youtube-comments/experiments/Training.md

 # used datasets:
 We used two different datasets to train our model.At first we trained our model with the [amazon reviews dataset](https://nijianmo.github.io/amazon/index.html).
-Unfortunately this model reached an accuracy of only about 50% on youtbe comments, so we decided to use a youtube comments dataset instead.
+Unfortunately this model reached an accuracy of only about 50% on youtube comments, so we decided to use a youtube comments dataset instead.
 We also tested the impact of different pipelines to the accuarcy of the model in the file `experiments.train.py`.

 ## how to create the youtube comments dataset